best-doctor/pytest_network/README.md

     assert response.status_code == 200  # this will pass
 ```

+You can use test marks instead of fixtures: add `@pytest.mark.disable_network`
+or `@pytest.mark.enable_network` to disable or enable network in test.

 ## Development

 To setup development environment you must first create a virtual environment.